How does an approved writer get addresses from Slack via Abby the Bot?

 Email was a wonderful way to reach out in our early days.
 But, the open rate of our emails began declining to where only 1 out of 5 of you were ever actually opening the emails.
 Given the amount of time it takes to format the email messages to look nice and to test the links and proofread the copy, it seemed to be an inefficient way of getting the word out.

-We can resume email as an experiment.
-But, it would be great if everyone could find the last email from us and add us to your Safe Senders list and to your address book so that your email service provider doesn’t mark our emails as spam.
+We do still send emails and you may sign up here.
+Be sure to find the last email from us and add us to your Safe Senders list and to your address book so that your email service provider doesn’t mark our emails as spam.

-What do I do if I am unable to write a list from Abby?
+What do I do if I am unable to finish some or all of a list I received?

 Do you have a way to locate nearby postcard parties or groups?